-b.
-Cross/Side-View Mirror System (Cross-walk Mirrors) 571.111

-Check cross-walk/side-view mirrors for applicable specifications, condition and adjustment.
+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: b.
+Cross/Side-View Mirror System (Cross-walk Mirrors) 571.111 Check cross-walk/side-view mirrors for applicable specifications, condition and adjustment.
 Any required cross-walk/side-view mirror is not present.
+Any mirror is cracked, broken or has reflective surface deterioration; view is diminished; or any damage is visible.
 Any mirror does not meet applicable specifications.
 Any cross-walk/side-view mirror is out of adjustment, i.e., mirrors do not provide driver with an indirect view of the area at ground level from the front bumper forward, including the entire width of the bus and around the left and right front corners so that the driver can see by direct vision, and/or does not provide driver with indirect vision of the area at ground level, to include the tires and service entrance on all types of buses so that view overlaps with the rear-view mirror system.
-(If in doubt, consult with operations supervisors and/or driver trainers). -- --- ---
+(If in doubt, consult with operations supervisors and/or driver trainers).

-A. INSIDE BUS 13.
+A. INSIDE BUS13.
 Mirror Adjustment and Condition